PeterJudgeZA/http_samples/README.md

 In OE 11.6.0 the PASOE server added the ability to accept 'plain old' HTTP requests over the WEB transport.
 Application and other developers are expected to write ABL code to handle the incoming requests, call business logic and return a response.

+## Contributions
+Pull requests are happily accepted.
+Each example/sample should be in its own folder under `http_client` or `web_handler` unless you find bugs and/or want to extend those examples.
+You MUST provide a README.md in the sample folder to be considered for inclusion.